xmos/sw_usb_audio/doc/u8_audio_hw.rst

      Multi-function Audio Kit Block Diagram

-The core board includes a U-Series device with integrated USB PHY, a stereo DAC (supporting DSD) and a stereo ADC.
+The core board includes a U-Series device with integrated USB PHY, a stereo DAC (supporting Direct Stream Digital) and a stereo ADC.
 Both ADC and DAC support sample frequencies up to 192kHz.
 Aswell as analogue channels the main board also has MIDI input and output connectors and a COAX connector for S/PDIF output.

-In addition the main board also includes two LEDs, two buttons and one switch for use by the user application.
+In addition the main board also includes two LEDs, two buttons and one two-position switch for use by the user application.